PriashisG/PROJECTS/README.md

-Open main.c file & copy all the codes
+Open main.c file & copy all the codes.
 Then go to any c program online compiler or click here https://www.programiz.com/c-programming/online-compiler/ Run the program & enjoy the game....